voicon/contember/readme.md

 lerna bootstrap --hoist
 ```

 Hoist option deduplicates `node_modules` structure into one shared folder and per package differences.
+In case of broken symlinks you can run `lerna link` to restore them.

 ### Link internal dependency